gbxyz/lgr_server/README.md

 * `eligible` - a boolean indicating whether the label is allocatable
 * `disposition` - one of `valid`, `invalid`, `blocked` or `allocatable`
 * `index_label` - the "index" of the set of variant labels to which the given label belongs
+* `is_index_label` - a boolean indicating whether the provided label is identical to the index label
 * `approx_variants` - the estimated number of variant labels.
 Some labels can generate geometrically large numbers of variants, so this provides a hint on the likely size of the response to a `/{table}/{label}/variants` request (see below)

 ## Getting variants